 Each of these concepts serves a purpose and can be implemented differently.

-To make it easier, we have written this article to explain these terms and their applicability in everyday life at a company.
+To make it easier, we have written this article to explain these terms and their applicability.
+You’ll see:

 A common system can analyze data and point out errors, while AI is capable of interpreting scenarios and situations.
 It can, for example, identify a fraud attempt in e-commerce.

 In short, it is a way to simulate the functioning of the human brain in machines and systems, interpreting information and data to use in day-to-day work.